Things to Note Before Buying a New Laptop

 Smaller screens (13–14 inches) are portable and lightweight, while larger screens (15–16 inches) provide better workspace for multitasking.
 A Full HD (1920×1080) resolution or higher offers sharper visuals and improved readability.

-For creative users, color accuracy and brightness are also important considerations.
+For creative users, colour accuracy and brightness are also important considerations.

 6. Battery Life and Portability

 Battery life determines how long you can use your laptop without being connected to a power source.
-This is especially important for students, travelers, and remote workers.
+This is especially important for students, travellers, and remote workers.

 Modern laptops often advertise long battery life, but real-world performance depends on usage.
 Lightweight laptops with energy-efficient processors typically perform better in this area.